 - In the mixing bowl, cream the butter and sugar.

-- Add in the eggs, one at a time and the extracts - both vanilla and peppermint.
+- Add in the eggs and the extracts - both vanilla and peppermint.
 Mix for about a minute.

 - Slowly add in the flour mix and mix until it is just incorporated.
 If adding food coloring to half, remove half the dough and add food coloring the remaining dough just until it is mixed.

 - If rolling out, refrigerate dough for at least 30 minutes.
 Longer is better here.
-We didn't roll the dough, my daughter and I shaped these with our hands for some creative fun.
 You can also spoon some dough with a teaspoon onto the baking trays to bake them.